-(b) (b) Notwithstanding the foregoing and/or any other provision of this Agreement, if at the Closing any Property is subject to any (i) mortgage or mortgages, deeds of trust, security agreements, financing statements or other instruments which evidence or secure indebtedness, (ii) mechanics liens, or’ liens, tax liens, real estate taxes, water rates and charges and sewer rents and taxes, each of which remain unpaid and/or of record as of the Closing Date, (iii) title objections which are not Permitted Encumbrances and were intentionally created by or consented to by Seller on or after the date hereof, or (iv) are not covered by sub-clauses (i)-(iii) above and can be satisfied and discharged of record by the payment of a liquidated sum not in excess of $200,000 in the aggregate for all such title objections (all of the foregoing are collectively referred to as “"Mandatory Cure Liens”"), Seller shall be obligated to pay (or if a mechanics lien, to bond) to the satisfaction of the Title Company) the same (regardless of cost) and to cause the Title Company to omit the same from Purchaser’'s and Purchaser’'s lender’'s title insurance policy.
+(b) (b) Notwithstanding the foregoing and/or any other provision of this Agreement, if at the Closing any Property is subject to any (i) mortgage or mortgages, deeds of trust, security agreements, financing statements or other instruments which evidence or secure indebtedness, (ii) mechanics liens, or’ liens, tax liens, real estate taxes, water rates and charges and sewer rents and taxes, each of which remain unpaid and/or of record as of the Closing Date, (iii) title objections which are not Permitted Encumbrances and were intentionally created by or consented to by Seller on or after the date hereof, or (iv) title objections that are not Permitted Encumbrances and are not covered by sub-clauses (i)-(iii) above and can be satisfied and discharged of record by the payment of a liquidated sum not in excess of $200,000 in the aggregate for all such title objections (all of the foregoing are collectively referred to as “"Mandatory Cure Liens”"), Seller shall be obligated to pay (or if a mechanics lien, to bond) to the reasonable satisfaction of the Purchaser’s title company) the same (regardless of cost except as agreed above) and to cause the Title Company to omit the same from Purchaser’'s and Purchaser’'s lender’'s title insurance policy.

-(c) (c) Notwithstanding anything to the contrary contained herein, Seller shall pay (or credit to Purchaser) at Closing the cost of any and all fines and penalties in connection with any violations of law or municipal ordinances, orders or requirements issued by the departments of buildings, fire, labor, health or other federal, state, county, municipal or other departments and governmental agencies having jurisdiction against or affecting the Premises “("Violations”"), to the extent that such Violations are of record have been noted or issued with respect to the Property and in existenceremain uncured as of the Closing Date (“"Existing Violations”").
-Seller shall not be required to cure or remove from record any Existing Violations, except for those that, in Purchaser’s reasonable determination, will materially delay or otherwise inhibit the issuance of a demolition permit.
+(c) (c) Notwithstanding anything to the contrary contained herein, Seller shall pay (or credit to Purchaser) at Closing the cost of any and all fines and penalties in connection with any violations of law or municipal ordinances, orders or requirements issued by the departments of buildings, fire, labor, health or other federal, state, county, municipal or other depa,krtments and governmental agencies having jurisdiction against or affecting the Premises “("Violations”"), to the extent that such Violations are of record have been noted or issued with respect to the Property and in existenceremain uncured as of the Closing Date (“"Existing Violations”").
+Seller shall not be required to cure or remove from record any Existing Violations, except for those that, in Purchaser’s reasonable determination, will materially delay or materially otherwise inhibit the issuance of a demolition permit.

 Closing Date.

-The closing of title (the “"Closing”") shall take place at 10:00 A.M. on the Scheduled Closing Date (as hereinafter defined), at the office offices of the counsel to Purchaser’s lender, or if there is no financing, at the offices of Vernon & Ginsburg, LLP, located at 261 Madison Avenue, New York, New York 10016.
+The closing of title (the “"Closing”") shall take place at 10:00 A.M. on the Scheduled Closing Date (as hereinafter defined), at the office offices of the counsel to Purchaser’s lender as long as same are located in New York County , or if there is no financing, at the offices of Vernon & Ginsburg, LLP, located at 261 Madison Avenue, New York, New York 10016.
 Upon delivery of the balance of the Purchase Price by Purchaser, as directed by Seller, as aforesaid, Seller and Purchaser shall contemporaneously therewith deliver to each other the documents referred to in Section 14 hereof.
 The date on which the Closing shall take place is hereinafter referred to as the “"Closing Date”".